NicolasHubs/ProjetL3info/ProjectManagement.md

 </table>

 ### 4. Character Stats

+### 5. Creating the Character *AL HUSSEIN Ryan*

+Before animating a character and giving him equipments and stats, we actually have to create it.
+In order to do so, we used a character generator named Hero Editor.
+It gives you access to a variety of sprites, that you can mix up in order to create the character.
+The game camera will be stuck to that character, so it has to look great!

+Sprites are image files (like .PNG or .JPG, etc... ) representing separated parts of the character's body.
+(Here is an [exemple of sprite](https://ibb.co/eEQqpo) ).
+ Separating parts of the character's body allows us to animate them in Unity (See the [Character Actions](https://github.com/NicolasHubs/ProjetL3info/blob/master/ProjectManagement.md#2-character-actions) part).
+ In order to create these sprites, we also used Photoshop (reducing the size of some parts etc..).
+Check the [DESIGN](DESIGN.md) file to see what the character looks like.

+Every weapon is animated the same way, it has a sprite, making distinctions between each part of the weapon.
+It allows us, for instance to separate the magazine from the rest of the gun when reloading.

 # Time and Context of the project
 This project has been realized for the validation of the **_L3 Informatique_** of the **ISTIC**, on the *Campus de Beaulieu, Université de Rennes 1*.